-The agency shall impose an administrative fine of \$225 for each cited class IV violation in a facility that is licensed for 100 or more beds at the time of the violation. - (e) Any fine imposed for class I and class II violations must be doubled if a facility was previously cited for one or more class I or class II violations during the agency's last licensure inspection or any inspection or complaint investigation since the last licensure inspection. - (f) Notwithstanding s.
+The agency shall impose an administrative fine of \$225 for each cited class IV violation in a facility that is licensed for 100 or more beds at the time of the violation. - (e) Any fine imposed for a class I violation or a class II violation must be doubled if a facility was previously cited for one or more class I or class II violations during the agency's last licensure inspection or any inspection or complaint investigation since the last licensure inspection. - (f) Notwithstanding s.
 408.813(2)(c) and (d) and s.

-408.832, a fine must be imposed for each class III and class IV violation, regardless of correction, if a facility was previously cited for one or more class III or class IV violations during the agency's last licensure inspection or any inspection or complaint investigation since the last licensure inspection, for the same regulatory violation.
-A fine imposed for class III or class IV violations must be doubled if a facility was previously cited for one or more class III or class for the same regulatory violation. - (g) Regardless of the class of violation cited, instead of the fine amounts listed in paragraphs (a)-(d), the agency shall impose an administrative fine of \$500 if a facility is found not to be in compliance with the background screening requirements as provided in s.
+408.832, a fine must be imposed for each class III or class IV violation, regardless of correction, if a facility was previously cited for one or more class III or class IV violations during the agency's last licensure inspection or any inspection or complaint investigation since the last licensure inspection for the same regulatory violation.
+A fine imposed for class III or class IV violations must be doubled if a facility was previously cited for one or more class III or class IV violations during the agency's last two licensure inspections for the same regulatory violation. - (g) Regardless of the class of violation cited, instead of the fine amounts listed in paragraphs (a)-(d), the agency shall impose an administrative fine of \$500 if a facility is found not to be in compliance with the background screening requirements as provided in s.
 408.809.